antick/mojo/README.md

 game might be necessary for optimal functionality.
 The impact depends on the submods included, so please report any encountered issues to help improve the mod.

+### Required Mods

+None at the moment.

+### Recommended Mods

+CFP

+EPE

 ### Supported mods

-WIP
+Not tested with other mods yet.

 ### Unsupported mods

-WIP
+Not tested with other mods yet.
+Please report any issues that you encounter.

 ## Features

-1. Convert pds (paradox script) files to JSON format.
+1. Convert paradox script files to JSON format.
 2. Collection of pre-generated male and female DNA.
 3. Collection of COA (Coat-of-Arms) templates.
 4. In-built collection of mods.

-## Planned features
+## Planned features in mods

 1. New and intriguing events involving friends, family, enemies, vassals, courtiers, councilors, and your realm, enhancing gameplay diversity.
 2. Family reunion and diverse religious events on cultural, religious, and regional occasions.